andi0b/journey-markdown-converter/README.md

 # Convert Journey.Cloud data to Markdown

 This command line tool takes your export from [Journey.Cloud](https://journey.cloud/) and converts it to a folder of markdowns.
-It preserves all pictures and data, and let's you customize the output
+It preserves all pictures and data, and lets you customize the output.

 [![.NET](https://github.com/andi0b/journey-markdown-converter/actions/workflows/dotnet.yml/badge.svg)](https://github.com/andi0b/journey-markdown-converter/actions/workflows/dotnet.yml)